Publications

 • Project partner: Federal Office of Evaluation Sciences, California State Government, Code for America

-4. “Geography Matters: WIC Vendor Accessibility and Administrative Burden.” (with Zhaowen Guo, Eric Giannella, Pamela Herd, and Sebastian Jilke)
+4. “Geography Matters: WIC Vendor Accessibility and Administrative Burden.” (with Zhaowen Guo and Eric Giannella)

 • Project partner: New York State Government, Code for America

-5. “Civic Tech in the U.S. Safety Nets: Reducing Administrative Burden by Rewiring Public Organizations.” (with Eric Gianella and Maximilian Hell)
+5. “Civic Tech in the U.S. Safety Net: The Political Economic Perspective.” (with Eric Gianella and Maximilian Hell)

 6. “The Alignment Problem: The Case of Field Experiments in the U.S. Safety Nets.” (with Florian Keppeler)